apereo/cas/cas-server-documentation/installation/Installing-ServicesMgmt-Webapp.md

+---
+layout: default
+title: CAS - Services Management Webapp
+---
-# Installing the Services Management Webapp
+# Services Management Webapp

 The services management webapp is no more part of the CAS server and is a standalone web application: `cas-management-webapp`.